epsilon537/boxlambda/_drafts/boxlambda_simplified.markdown

 *BoxLambda SoC with Dual Bus Block Diagram.*

-This is a very straightforward architecture.
-A CPU with an instruction and a data port, each connected via their own bus to the slaves they need to be able to reach.
+This architecture is straightforward: A CPU with an instruction and a data port, each connected via their own bus to the slaves they need to be able to reach.
 The few slaves that have to be hooked up to both buses use a 2-to-1 wishbone arbiter to select between the two buses.
 In theory, the arbitration will introduce delays when there's concurrent access.
 In practice, the programmer will know when he's in such a situation and there will be no surprises (or maybe a little one.
 See the [Arbiters without Overhead](#arbiters-without-overhead-most-of-the-time) section below).

 Multiple Bus Masters, but not simultaneously
 ============================================